THIS WEEK’S MATCHES

 Megan Heneghan and Melissa Kobayakawa were the other two Aggies to boast a perfect 2-0 effort at Pacific.

 THE FIRST OF MANY

 Competing alongside Tiffany Pham, freshman Samantha Martino collected the first doubles victory of her collegiate career at Pacific (1/25).
-Less that 24 hours after taking the court in her first-ever match as a member of UC Davis women’s tennis, the native of Katy, Texas, left the Hal Nelson Tennis Courts with a 6-4 doubles win to her credit.
+Less than 24 hours after taking the court in her inaugural match as a member of UC Davis women's tennis, the native of Katy, Texas, left the Hal Nelson Tennis Courts with a 6-4 doubles win.

 TACKLING THE NATION'S TOP TEAMS

 Including its match at UC San Diego, a squad ranked No. 17 among all Division II teams in the nation, UC Davis will face three nationally ranked teams in its first four dual matches.

 No. 1 Stanford and No. 48 San Diego State (ranking at the time of the match) are the two Division I foes the Aggies faced throughout their first two weeks of the 2014 season.

 UC Davis wasted no time in facing top-tiered competition when the Aggies battled Stanford, the No. 1 team in the nation, in its inaugural match of the season.
 On Jan.
 24, UC Davis head coach Bill Maze and his squad tested their mettle against a team that boasted five ranked singles players and two doubles teams.

 THIS FACILITY FEELS FAMILIAR

 By opening its season at Stanford and Pacific, UC Davis started its season at two locales that were very familiar to the program.
 The Taube Family Tennis Center, home to Cardinal tennis, was the site of last October's USTA/ITA Northwest Regional-an event that featured all 10 players on the Aggies' roster.